TAPR/TICC/README.md

 Source files are contained in the "TICC" folder which is an Arduino sketch folder.

-Binary files as well as a Windows-based upload tool are contained in the "binaries" folder.
+Binary ".hex" files are in the binaries/ folder.
+Several upload tools for Windows, Linux, and Mac are in the bin/ folder.

-A user's manual is contained in the "docs" folder.
+Instructions for using one of them, AVRDUDESS, will be in an appendix to the updated User Guide which will be in the docs/ folder as soon as it's ready.

 See the CHANGES.md file for more details about versions.
 This is just a short summary: